MitiushkinaNV/RACE_NGS/README.md

 Genes_0mis, Genes_1mis, Genes_2mis, Genes_3mis: the respective genes.

 Regarding the check of specificity, it is supposed that the Taq polymerase lacking 3'-error correction activity is used in reaction; thus, the targets with 3'end mismatches with the primer are ignored.

+Check_rRNA.py

+This script can be used to check the selected primers' possibility to hybridize with ribosomal RNAs.
+The

 ![image](https://github.com/MitiushkinaNV/RACE_NGS/assets/96590759/372639ee-f20a-48fa-bc00-1783ea5a2a9f)